dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Patriotism is the virtue of the vicious.
+  Religion is more than life.
+Remember that his own religion is the truest to every man even if it stands low in the scales of philosophical comparison.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (964 days)